telerik/fiddler-everywhere-docs/user-guide/main-menu.md

 - [**Rules** menu]({%slug rules-settings-submenu%})
 - [**Themes** menu]({%slug themes-settings-submenu%})

-## Sign Out
+## My Account

+The last section of the main menu provides account-specific options and information.
+Immediately visible are the first and the last name of logged Fiddler Everywhere user (as specified during the registration).

+- **Manage Account**&mdash;Direct link to the [**Account Overview**](https://www.telerik.com/account/) section at the https://www.telerik.com site.
+- **Manage Subscription**&mdash;Direct link to the [**Your Licenses**](https://www.telerik.com/account/your-licenses) section at the https://www.telerik.com site.
-The **Sign Out** button allows you to log out of the currently logged user and navigate to an introduction page that provides options for creating a new user or using another account.
+- **Sign Out**&mdash;Allows you to log out of the currently logged user from the Fiddler Everywhere application and the https://www.telerik.com site.